TheOfficialDarac/JustDoIt/JustDoIt.Web/README.md

 # React + TypeScript + Vite + Tailwind Frontend

-This is the frontend for the
+This is the frontend for the JustDoIt project